arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ### Forum

 Join our community forum to connect with other Portenta X8 users, share your experiences, and ask questions.
-The forum is an excellent place to learn from others, discuss different tpyes of implementations, and discover new projects.
+The forum is an excellent place to learn from others, discuss different types of implementations, and discover new projects.

 - [Portenta X8 category in the Arduino Forum](https://forum.arduino.cc/c/hardware/portenta/portenta-x8/172)